 “Seeking help for baby sleep and settling is usually the first reason parents contact Tweddle.
-Historically known as a Sleep School, Tweddle has evolved to offer a more gentle, holistic service including education around attachment and infant mental health.
+Historically known as a Sleep School, Tweddle has evolved to offer a more holistic service including education around attachment and infant mental health.

 You may self refer to Tweddle or speak to your health professional about completing an online referral.
 We’re happy to chat with you about our programs and even offer tours and information sessions if you are still unsure.
 We understand how exhaustion can impact parenting, relationships and mental health.
 Call us if you have any questions”

 Every year Tweddle’s specialised team of maternal and child health nurses, mothercraft nurses, social workers and early parenting practitioners provide support to over 4,000 families facing parenting challenges.

 Parenting challenges can include anxiety, isolation, health issues, addiction, family instability and violence, sleep deprivation, feelings of being unable to cope, financial stress and other factors.